 Usman Tariq has extensive experience of high-value and complex commercial disputes and public law litigation.
 His core areas of practice include contractual, intellectual property, insolvency, banking, company and professional negligence disputes.
-He also specialises in administrative and public law, including judicial reviews.
-He is appointed as a Standing Junior counsel to the UK Government.
+He also specialises in administrative and public law, including judicial reviews, and has experience of advising clients on sanctions law.
 He has appeared at all levels of the Scottish court system, including the UK Supreme Court.

-He is described in the Chambers & Partners UK Bar Guide 2021 as being “universally respected at the Bar, including by opponents and the judiciary” and in the 2022 Guide as being a “very highly regarded practioner” at the Scottish Bar who has “the ear of the court“.
-The breadth of his expertise is recognised in his rankings in the legal directories.
-He is ranked in the Chambers and Partners UK Bar Guide 2022 for the following seven practice areas: (i) commercial dispute resolution; (ii) intellectual property; (iii) information technology; (iv) restructuring / insolvency; (v) professional negligence; (vi) administrative and public law; and (vii) civil liberties and human rights.
-He is also ranked in the Legal 500’s UK Bar Guide 2022 for commercial disputes and administrative and public law.
+He has been described in the Chambers & Partners UK Bar Guide as being “universally respected at the Bar, including by opponents and the judiciary” and a “very highly regarded practitioner” who has “the ear of the court” and is “very popular with the judiciary”.
+He is ranked in the Chambers & Partners UK Bar Guide 2025 for the following eight practice areas: (i) commercial dispute resolution; (ii) intellectual property; (iii) information technology; (iv) media law; (v) restructuring / insolvency; (vi) professional negligence; (vii) administrative and public law; and (viii) civil liberties and human rights.
+He is also ranked in the Legal 500’s UK Bar Guide 2024 for commercial disputes and administrative and public law.

 He acts in cases across the commercial spectrum.
-He is described in the Chambers & Partners UK Bar Guide 2022 as having “broad experience across a range of high-value commercial, insolvency, banking and contractual disputes”.
-Chambers & Partners has noted that he is a “standout performer” who is “consistently impressive in commercial disputes”.
-The Legal 500 has noted that “his advice and knowledge is consistently of the highest standard” in commercial disputes.
+He is ranked in the Chambers & Partners UK Bar Guide 2025 and in the Legal 500 UK Bar Guide 2024 for commercial disputes.
+He is described in the Chambers & Partners Bar Guide 2024 as “an absolute standout advocate, a superb all-rounder who is great with clients” and whose “legal analysis is outstanding”.
 His expertise in professional negligence claims is recognised by Chambers & Partners who note that he has a “reputation for his handling of professional negligence claims, primarily against firms of solicitors”.
 He also undertakes a significant amount of work in the field of personal and corporate insolvency.
 Chambers & Partners note that “he is regularly instructed to act for administrators, liquidators and trustees, among other parties, in complex corporate and personal insolvency cases”.

-He also has significant expertise in administrative and public law as well as civil liberties and human rights.
+He has significant expertise in administrative and public law as well as civil liberties and human rights.
 He is ranked in both the Chambers & Partners and Legal 500 UK Bar directories for administrative and public law.
-In his role as a Standing Junior counsel to the UK Government in Scotland, he has advised and represented a number of UK government departments including the Cabinet Office, Home Office, Department of Work and Pensions and the Ministry of Defence.
+In his role as a Standing Junior counsel to the UK Government in Scotland, he has advised and represented a number of UK government departments including the Cabinet Office, Home Office, Department of Work and Pensions, Department of Energy Security and Net Zero and the Ministry of Defence.
 He is described by Chambers & Partners as having a “busy public and administrative law practice, in which he acts mostly for central government”.
 He is also described as a “well-regarded civil liberties and human rights advocate” who is “particularly adept at judicial reviews concerning EU, human rights and immigration law”.
+He has significant experience of EU law, including having advised on the applicability of the sanctions regime.

-He is passionate about improving diversity and inclusion in the legal profession in Scotland.
-He co-founded the Scottish Ethnic Minority Lawyers Association (SEMLA).
+He is passionate about improving inclusion in the legal profession in Scotland.
+In 2017, he co-founded the Scottish Ethnic Minority Lawyers Association (SEMLA).
 SEMLA aims to improve ethnic diversity in the legal profession in Scotland.
 The group is supported by the Law Society of Scotland and the Faculty of Advocates.
 SEMLA has collaborated with some of the largest law firms and organisations across the UK on events and work placements for law students from ethnic minority backgrounds.
+In 2021, he was appointed to the Law Society of Scotland’s Racial Inclusion Group which undertook a systematic review of racial inclusion in the profession and produced a report with recommendations.
+In 2023, he was appointed to the Scottish Government’s Future of the Legal Profession short-life working group.
+The purpose of this group is to examine the evidence and propose improvements to address the challenges of recruitment and retention in the profession and to provide support for the planning, collaboration and improvement of legal services in Scotland.

 He called to the Bar as the Faculty’s Lord Reid scholar for 2010/2011.
 This scholarship is awarded annually to the outstanding candidate to the Bar.
 He is a graduate of the University of Glasgow and the University of Cambridge.